 About Joe Pitts

 Congressman Pitts has spent his entire life serving his community and his country.
 He was a decorated officer in the Air Force, serving three tours and flying 116 combat missions.
 He was a high school math and science teacher and basketball coach.
 He was a highly respected state legislator and is now our U.S. Congressman.
 Constituents and colleagues know him as a workhorse, not a show horse.
 “I’m not interested in running for higher office,” he says.
-“I want to use this job my neighbors have given me to make America safer and stronger so that no one has to be afraid of losing their job, losing their health insurance, losing their home, or losing their investments.”
+“I want to use this job my neighbors have given me to make America safer and stronger.
+I want to make sure that no one has to be afraid of losing their job, losing their health insurance, losing their home, or losing their investments.”

 “One of the reasons I joined the Air Force was that I couldn’t support my family on a junior teacher’s salary,” he says.
 “When Ginny started staying home with our first child, we couldn’t make ends meet.
 The government helped me then by training me and giving me a job I could support three children on.
 But the job I had also gave me a chance to serve and defend my country.
 I’m proud of that.”